Developing a Lecture Script through Dialogue

 Topic of the user case

-The dialectic process.
-Developing material as the result of dialog.
+The dialectic method.
+Developing material as the result of a formal dialog.

 Local context (specific)